 Similarly, starting March 17, 2014, veterans who have a VA compensation rating of 100% may receive expedited processing for Social Security disability benefits.
 However, a VA compensation rating of 100% does not guarantee a military service member Social Security disability benefits.
 Military Service members must meet the above definition of disability in order to qualify.
 Receipt of VA compensation will not affect a military service member’s potential eligibility for Social Security disability benefits.

 Receipt of military payments should not stop a military service member from applying for Social Security disability benefits.
 Active duty status and receipt of military pay does not, by itself, disqualify a military service member from receiving Social Security disability benefits.
 Military service members currently receiving treatment at a military medical facility and working in a designated therapy program, or on limited duty may still be eligible for Social Security disability benefits.

 To learn more about the expedited process for Wounded Warriors and your potential eligibility for Social Security benefits, contact an experienced Social Security disability attorney at Gardberg & Kemmerly, P.C.
-Gardberg & Kemmerly, P.C. represents Social Security disability claimants in Alabama, Mississippi, Florida, and Louisiana at all levels of the disability process from initial application to appeals to Federal Court. www.gardberglaw.com
+Attorneys at Law Gardberg & Kemmerly, P.C.
+Attorneys at Law represents Social Security disability claimants in Alabama, Mississippi, Florida, and Louisiana at all levels of the disability process from initial application to appeals to Federal Court. www.gardberglaw.com